cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 - Write the documentation for functions and classes in your code using your language's conventions since all (common) languages have tools which can extract this documentation.
 This documentation is more detailed than the  section but can also contain the same examples.

 ### 4.1.
 Code
+- For existing repositories, follow the coding conventions that are already in the repository.
 - Use **easy to understand variables and function names**, that is avoid ambiguous names.
 - Settle on a **single format** for the documentation.
 This is for automatic documentation generation.
 - When you have settled on a format, find a **tool** which supports that format which can generate HTML and place it in the `docs/` folder.